toptal/BestPracticesChromeExtension/README.md

 #### Google PageSpeed score
 Checks the page on Google PageSpeed Insights to make sure it gets a score of at least 90.

+## Developers
+To fork and build your own copy of this extension, simply clone the repo and run `npm run build`.